-Make plans to convene with colleagues while fulfilling your core competency requirement at this “great fall dental hygiene get-together.”
+Plan to reconnect with colleagues while fulfilling your core competency requirement at this annual multi-topic update for the dental hygiene practitioner.

-The momentum and diversity of program topics will hold your attention as you take in clinical tips targeted specifically to the practice of dental hygiene.
+Explore a diversity of timely topics and clinical tips during this fast-paced program designed with “use it in practice on Monday” application in mind.
 Seven well-versed speakers will share key insights from their clinical fields and will respond to your specific questions.
-You will receive practical updates on:
+You will receive helpful updates on:

 Who Should Attend

-This continuing dental education program is designed exclusively for dental hygienists.
+This program is designed exclusively for dental hygienists.

 Illustrated lecture and panel discussions.

-Roger Ettel, D.D.S., Clinical Associate Professor, Division of Periodontology, University of Minnesota School of Dentistry; full-time clinical practice limited to periodontology in White Bear Lake, Minnesota.
+Lisa A. James, D.D.S., Clinical Associate Professor, Division of Prosthodontics, Department of Restorative Sciences, University of Minnesota School of Dentistry.
+Dr. James maintains a part-time private practice in Plymouth, Minnesota.